MarcoIeni/glimpse/README.md

 ## Features

+- you can use the arrow keys to navigate the menu

 TODO: Describe specific features of your extension including screenshots of your extension in action.

 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.